About this entry

 People often search for Wegovy, but the active drug is semaglutide.
 In plain English:

 This page is about the brand-name question and UK context, not about saying one provider or route is better than another.
+It also keeps safety wording practical: side effects and cautions belong in formal product information and the prescriber conversation, not in clinic marketing shortcuts.

 How Wegovy works